David-118/2048-Solver/diary.md

 # Term 2
+## Week 9
+Wrote section in report about pruning and the dynamic depth, started gathering data including the time each game took (in milliseconds)

 ## Week 8
 Created pruning for unlikely possibilities, helped by the previous work.
 A parameter keep track of how many values with 4 have been calculated in a branch.
 When this parameter reaches 0 a nodes children is not calculated.